Return to liberated Mar Behnam Convent

 - restore /rebuild the statues identically

 A first appraisal brings the budget of this work site to 350.000 euros.
-We are going to look further into details with the Iraqi architects of the Brotherhood with Iraq and will keep you informed as soon as we have a better estimate.
+We are going to look further into details with the Iraqi architects of Fraternity in Iraq and will keep you informed as soon as we have a better estimate.